seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **CLAUDIO**
 ...
 Unhapp'ly, e'en so.
-And the new deputy now for the duke---
+And the new deputy now for the duke--
 Which have, like unscour'd armour, hung by the wall
 So long that nineteen zodiacs have gone round
 And none of them been worn; and, for a name,